boenshao/leetcode-difficulty-rating-extension/README.md

 Replace Leetcode problem's difficulty with a more precise contest rating.

-The green/yellow/red text color is preserved, so you still can tell the official difficultly.
+The green/yellow/red text color is preserved, so you can still tell the official difficulty.

-By default, if no rating is avaliable for the problem, `N/A` will be shown.
-You can change the setting in extension popup.
+By default, `N/A` will be shown if no rating is available for the problem.
+You can change the setting in the extension popup.

 ## Preview